 How much time/data is needed to prove the initiative is valuable?

 Prior to offering a wellness program, an insurer should have a logical hypothesis of what benefits could be derived from the program.

+Even if benefits are available to all those who utilize, the initiatives may be limited in application depending on a policyholder’s specific circumstances.

 Accessibility: How a wellness initiative operates could be unfairly discriminatory.

-Does it limit who can participate based on the medium?
+Does it limit who can participate based on the medium and cost of the equipment or technology?
 For example:

 Does it require access to a computer or internet for online participation?